plone/training/mastering-plone/volto_components_sponsors.rst

 In the previous chapter :doc:`dexterity_3` you created the ``sponsor`` content type.
-Now let's learn how to display them at the bottom of every page.
+Now let's learn how to display data of this type.

 To be solved task in this part: